|Nutrition Facts (per serving)|

 In a medium, nonreactive saucepan, combine the cherries, sugar, bourbon, water, honey, and ginger.
 Bring to a boil over medium-high heat, stirring until the sugar is dissolved.
 Lower the heat and simmer uncovered, stirring occasionally, for about 20 minutes, or until the cherries soften and the liquid reduces and turns syrupy.

 Allow the compote to cool slightly before serving either warm or at room temperature.
-Compote may be made ahead and stored in a covered glass (or other nonreactive) container in the refrigerator for 3 to 4 days.
+Compote may be made ahead and stored in a covered glass (or other nonreactive) container in the refrigerator for three to four days.

 If you make this citrus-soaked butter cake to serve with this compote, you will probably have leftover soaking syrup; feel free to use it in place of the honey in this recipe—the citrus notes are a nice complement to the bourbon and cherries.